eliasylee/bomb_tag/README.md

 ### Scores and Rounds

-Currently, each game round is independent, leaving long-term playability of the game low.
+Currently, each game round is independent, leaving long-term playability of the game limited.
 A possible fix in the future is to integrate users and allow for separate sessions where players play multiple rounds together to win points and eventually with the game session.
-This, of course, would require either LAN functionality, which is unideal, or WebSocket integration, which would be best.
+This, of course, would require either local play functionality, which is unideal, or WebSocket integration, which would be better.

-### Physics Engine???
+### Physics Engine

 The current physics "engine" is for the most part functional, but occasionally buggy.
 An obvious option would be to refactor the game towards using a physics engine library.
 However, certain unintended side-effects within Bomb Tag are, in my opinion, additions to the game that would be better left in.
+Still, integrating a physics engine is a possibility for the distant future.